 The name and contact details of the professional

-That the professional’s license, if applicable, is valid within the state in which he or she practices
+That the professional’s license, if applicable, is valid within the state in which they practice

 That the professional is not subject to any license strictures preventing practice